Lenders have to offer you help if your household finances have problems because of Coronavirus.

-“Consumer debts” are things like loans, credit cards, car finance, overdrafts and mortgages.
-They are all regulated by the FCA.
-This page doesn’t cover government debts or utilities – see Coronovirus – can’t pay bills and debts for what is happening with those.
+It doesn’t cover government debts, utilities or rent – see Coronovirus – can’t pay bills for what is happening with those.

-On April 14 the FCA introduced a set of measures that offer help to many people whose income has been affected by Coronavirus.
-They apply to:
+In April the FCA introduced a set of measures that offered 3 month payment breaks to many people whose household income has been affected by Coronavirus.

 - unsecured loans (including logbook loans, guarantor loans and doorstep lending),